 Source: Survey with social media, 2020

-This type of tomato is very similar in shape to pears, it's just much smaller in shape compared to pears.
-With a variety of colors starting from red-orange or yellow and the taste is sweet enough to make this tomato very popular.
+This type of tomato is very similar in shape to pears; it's just much smaller in shape compared to pears.
+With a variety of colours starting from red-orange or yellow and the taste is sweet enough to make this tomato very popular.
 Tomatoes originate from Europe and are less well known in Indonesia (because they grow more in the region).
 In general, these tomatoes are eaten raw or used as a supplementary salad, but can also be used as garnishes and mixtures in drinks [12], [13].

-Table 6 shows that GAPOKTAN generally in Indonesia is more dominant in planting and selling green tomatoes than others.
+Table 6 shows that Gapoktan generally in Indonesia is more dominant in planting and selling green tomatoes than others.
 From 72 informants, 30 of them tend to like green tomatoes or around 41.67%.
-Meanwhile, farmers who planted tomatoes with plum and globe juices were still not many, namely 4 GAPOKTAN (5.56%).
+Meanwhile, farmers who planted tomatoes with plum and globe juices were still not many, namely 4 Gapoktan (5.56%).
 Both tomatoes are less attractive to consumers, because of several factors including the price that tends to be expensive, the product is still rarely found in the market and has a lot of water content compared to other variances (generally Indonesian people use tomatoes for food preparations).

 Table 6.
 Profile based on production (type of tomato)